oral-histories-mrg/oral-histories/about.md

 during a Spring 2025 workshop.
 Casey Holland first articulated the idea, then we continued to work together to develop it.

-The goals of the project are:
+The goals of the project are: <br>
 1) To contribute to the goals of our community partners to capture place-based knowledge that can support resilience in our local food system, document the knowledge of experienced farmers, and share this knowledge with others.